tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 - $\epsilon_{it}$ is the error term, which includes all other unobserved factors that affect investment but are not accounted for by the independent variables or the fixed effects.

 ### Entity & Time fixed effects
-In this step, time fixed effects will be added to the model.
+In this step, time fixed effects are added to the model.
 Time fixed effects capture the unobserved year-specific factors that are common to all firms in that year.
 With both time and entity fixed effects, this is the model:

 {{<katex>}}
 invest_{it} = \beta_0 + \beta_1 value_{it} + \beta_2 capital_{it} + \alpha_i +  \delta_t + \epsilon_{it}